maybebyte/anthesis/freebsd-entertainment-center.md

 #### Updating the system and ports

-When you're ready and have time to update, perform the following to apply changes to the ports and source tree, as well as binary updates to the base system (I add `fetch` just to be safe):
+When ready to update, issue these commands to apply changes to the ports and source tree, as well as binary updates to the base system (I add `fetch` just to be safe):

     # portsnap fetch update
     # freebsd-update fetch install
     # git -C /usr/src pull

-If `freebsd-update fetch install` installs any updates, `graphics/drm-kmod` should be rebuilt [per the FreeBSD handbook](https://docs.freebsd.org/en/books/handbook/x11/#x-config-video-cards).
+If `freebsd-update fetch install` installs any updates, `graphics/drm-kmod` needs to be rebuilt [per the FreeBSD handbook](https://docs.freebsd.org/en/books/handbook/x11/#x-config-video-cards).

     # portmaster -f graphics/drm-kmod